 referential integrity is likely to be a difficult task."

 If referential integrity is a difficult task, why should we burden clients?

+SB: Clients don’t need to validate the references, just follow them.

 There is no benefit in demanding clients or consumers preserving that.
 A robust information system should preserve such integrity by some other means.
 The only way we currently have is to preserve important associations by enforcing the DIT of the LDAP tree.

+SB: Again, GLUE 2 is not a tree, and it is therefore not possible to enforce the schema relations via the DIT.

 2) There is no clear specification of what an ID is and how should be defined, hence no real assumption of uniqueness and persistency can be made.

+SB: The ID is a fundamental concept in the schema, and must be generated and used correctly whatever the technology.

 3) Not all current systems publish ForeignKeys in an appropriate manner.

+SB: That’s a matter for validation: any bugs must be fixed.

 4. Remarks on consequences on Operations